How do I get in touch?

 How do I register for a counselling appointment?

-You will need to fill out a Registration Form, which you can email it or hand in to us in person.
+You will need to fill out a Registration Form, which you can email it, hand in to us in person or you can complete the form online:

 How long is a counselling appointment?